I Am Cuba: Plot

-The movie consists of four distinct short stories about the suffering of the Cuban people and their reactions, varying from passive amazement in the first, to a guerrilla march in the last.
+The movie consists of four distinct short stories about the suffering of the Cuban people and their reactions, varying from passive amazement in the first to a guerrilla march in the last.
 Between the stories, a female narrator (credited "The Voice of Cuba") says such things as, "I am Cuba, the Cuba of the casinos, but also of the people."

-The first story (centered on the character Maria) shows the destitute Cuban masses contrasted with the splendor in the American-run gambling casinos.
-Maria lives in a shanty-town on the edge of Havana and hopes to marry her fruit-seller boyfriend, Rene.
-Rene is unaware that she leads an unhappy double-life as "Betty", a bar prostitute at one of the Havana casinos catering to rich Americans.
+The first story (centered on the character Maria) shows the destitute Cuban masses contrasted with the splendor in the American-run gambling casinos in Havana.
+Maria lives in a shanty town on the edge of Havana and hopes to marry her fruit-seller boyfriend, René.
+He is unaware that she leads an unhappy double-life as "Betty," a bar prostitute at one of the Havana casinos catering to rich Americans.
 One night, her client asks her if he can see where she lives rather than take her to his own room.
 She takes him to her small hovel where she reluctantly undresses in front of him.
-The next morning he tosses her a few dollars and takes her most prized possession, her crucifix necklace.
-As he is about to leave Rene walks in and sees his ashamed fiancée.
-The American callously says, "Goodbye Betty!" as he makes his exit.
+The next morning, he tosses her a few dollars and takes her most prized possession, her crucifix necklace.
+As he is about to leave René walks in and sees his ashamed fiancée.
+The American callously says, "Goodbye, Betty!" as he makes his exit.
 He is disoriented by the squalor he encounters as he tries to find his way out of the area.

-The next story is about a farmer, Pedro, who just raised his biggest crop of sugar yet.
+The next story is about a farmer, Pedro, who just raised his best crop of sugar yet.
 However, his landlord rides up to the farm as he is harvesting his crops and tells him that he has sold the land that Pedro lives on to United Fruit, and Pedro and his family must leave immediately.
-Pedro asks what about the crops?
-The landowner says, "you raised them on my land.
+Pedro asks what will happen to the crops.
+The landowner says, "You raised them on my land.
 I'll let you keep the sweat you put into growing them, but that is all," and he rides off.
 Pedro lies to his children and tells them everything is fine.
 He gives them all the money he has and tells them to have a fun day in town.
 After they leave, he sets all of his crops and house on fire.
 He then dies from the smoke inhalation.